 Community Economies is founded on the groundbreaking work of J.K.
 Gibson-Graham (the authorial voice of Katherine Gibson and the late Julie Graham).
 In publications such as The End of Capitalism (as we knew it): A Feminist Critique of Political Economy, A Postcapitalist Politics, and Take Back the Economy: An Ethical Guide for Transforming our Communities, J.K.
 Gibson-Graham opened up our understanding of 'the economy' as comprised of diverse economic activities--including those are the basis for more ethical economies.

-The Community Economies Collective (CEC) was originally formed in the 1990s by Katherine Gibson, the late Julie Graham (aka J.K.
-Gibson-Graham), and a group of scholars committed to theorizing, representing, and enacting new visions of economy.
-Members of the CEC were mostly based in academic contexts in Australia, Europe, New Zealand and the US.
+In the 1990s, the Community Economies Collective (CEC) was formed by J.K.
+Gibson-Graham and a group of scholars committed to theorizing, representing, and enacting new visions of economy.
+Members of the collective were mostly based in academic contexts in Australia, Europe, New Zealand and the US.
 Their action-research engagements were, however, spread across the globe.

 The Community Economies Institute also manages the Community Economies Research Network (CERN) a broader network of almost 300 scholars, activists and artists.
 Over 50 members of the Community Economies Research Network contributed chapters to the 2020 Handbook of Diverse Economies.